eugenielm/Inflaskart/README.md

 1. Clone this repository

 2. Open the terminal and navigate to this repository.
-You can install the required modules/applications using the following command:
+You can install the required modules/applications using the following command (you need to have pip installed):
     ```sh
     pip install -r requirements.txt
     ```
 NB: it's best practice to do this step in a virtual environment

+3. Have PostgreSQL installed and running locally.
+You need to have an existing database called 'grocerystore_db' (if you want to use a different database name, you need to set DATABASE['NAME'] to the name you want in settings.py)

-3. Create your database tables based on the application models (NB: the application is called 'grocerystore')
+4. Create your database tables based on the application models (NB: here the application mane is 'grocerystore')
-In order to do that, navigate to this repository and create your database migrations:
+In order to do that, in the terminal navigate to the cloned repository and create your database migrations:
     ```sh
-    python manage.py makemigrations grocerystore
+    python manage.py makemigrations application_name
     ```
 Then run the following command to apply the migrations to the database:
     ```sh
     python manage.py migrate
     ```

-4. In the terminal, navigate to the inflaskart project directory, and run its server by typing in the following command:
+5. Still in the terminal and in the cloned repository, you can run the project server by typing in the following command:
     ```sh
     python manage.py runserver
     ```
 By default, the server will run locally on port 8000.
-Now you can access the index page of your web app in your browser with the URL:
+Now you can access the index page of your web app (app called 'grocerystore') in your browser with the following URL:
 'localhost:8000/grocerystore/‘

-5. In order to be able to create products and stores instances to play with this application, you need to create an admin profile:
+6. In order to be able to create products and stores instances to play with this application, you need to create an admin/superuser profile:
     ```sh
     python manage.py createsuperuser
     ```
 Then you will be prompted for your email address and password.
 More info here: https://docs.djangoproject.com/en/1.10/intro/tutorial02/#introducing-the-django-admin

-6. You can access the admin page in your browser by typing in the following URL:
+7. You can access the admin page in your browser by typing in the following URL:
 'localhost:8000/admin/‘
 The more stores, products and availabilities you create, the better!

-7. Then access the Inflaskart index page in your browser on 'localhost:8000/grocerystore/‘, and have fun!
+8. Then access the Inflaskart index page in your browser on 'localhost:8000/grocerystore/‘, and have fun!